 Area wise distribution in chemistry part of NEET 2018 is given below:

 Biology part is considered the easiest among the three subjects.
-The paper is distributed among Botany and Zoology areas and overall it can be categorized as easier than the 2017 paper.
-Match the following type of questions and True or False (Correct/ Wrong) statement type questions are both present in the Biology part of NEET 2018.
+The paper covers Botany and Zoology areas and overall it can be categorized as easier than that of NEET 2017.
+Match the following type of questions and True or False (Correct/ Wrong) statement type questions are present in the Biology part of NEET 2018.

 4 of the 90 questions from Biology can be considered slightly deviating from the NCERT/ NEET syllabus.